Review: Neck Deep – “All Distortions are Intentional”

 All Similarities Are Improvements

-Welsh five-piece have released the followup to their 2017 chart-climbing record The Peace And The Panic.
+Welsh five-piece Neck Deep have released All Distortions Are Intentional the followup to their 2017 chart-climbing record The Peace And The Panic.

 Neck Deep had begun to emphasize pop over punk on The Peace and The Panic, and they have gone full on radio ready on All Distortions Are Intentional.
 That is not a criticism, in fact it may be a sign of Neck Deep reaching peak pop-punk.
 Nearly every song sounds like a turn of the millenia radio hit that came from the scene.